-Membership is open to anyone interested in neutron spread.
+Membership is open to anyone interested in neutron scattering.

 4.2 Nomination Committee

 4.3 General Meetings

 Normally a general meeting is held annually.
 The board may call for extra general meetings.
 The chair must convene a meeting within two months, upon the request of at least one quarter of the members, the chairman must convene within two months.
 General meetings may decide on changes in the composition of the Board.

 5.1 Membership fee